Pure Protection Pool

 - chloramines are the chemical byproducts that build up in the water when it's improperly treated with too little chlorine.

 Solution: Test your water and do a chlorine shock treatment.
 See your local pool pro for more information (the amount of chlorine you add will depend on the size of your pool and other factors).

 - pH is a measure of how acidic or basic the water is.
 A number of different factors can contribute to a high pH level in a swimming pool.
-Everything from weather to oils, dirt, and cosmetics affect your pool water balance - in short, anything that comes in contact with your pool water.
+Everything from weather to oils, dirt, and cosmetics affects your pool water balance - in short, anything that comes in contact with your pool water.
 When the pH level of the pool is too high, it causes the chlorine to become ineffective. .

 Solution: Test your water and balance your chemicals to adjust pH values.

 - CYA is a water conditioner often referred to as “sunscreen for chlorine” that prevents chlorine evaporation by the sun.

 Solution: Test your water and balance your chemicals.